-The Art of Reading is based on insights from research on the impact of reading on language development (Cunningham & Stanovich, 2001; Krashen, 2004) and the effect of school libraries on pupil outcomes (Lance, 1993), evaluation studies of the British Book Start programme (Wade & Moore, 2000) and research on the impact of storybook reading (Bus et al., 1995; Jordon et al, 2000).
+The Art of Reading is based on insights from research on the impact of reading on language development (Cunningham & Stanovich, 2001; Krashen, 2004) and the effect of school libraries on pupil outcomes (Lance, 1993), evaluation studies of the British Bookstart programme (Wade & Moore, 2000) and research on the impact of storybook reading (Bus et al., 1995; Jordon et al, 2000).
 Since the start of the programme, further research has appeared on the effects of leisure time reading (Mol & Bus, 2011).
-BoekStart

-(Bookstart) and de Bibliotheek op school (The Library in School) are researched as well (see below under the subheading Evidence).
+Bookstart and The Library in School are researched as well (see below under the subheading Evidence).